pconstr/recurrent/README.md

 --------

 * multiple queues, backed up by redis
+* tasks have a permanent unique id and mutable associated data
-* failed job runs are retried until they succeed or give up
+* failed job runs are retried until they succeed or give up, with exponential back-off
 * job retries and repetitions don't pile up
 * the worker's job implementation determines at the end of each run when (and whether) to repeat
 * as many worker processes as you want spread over multiple cores and machines - but you have to start them